 To work out your returns with decimal odds, you simply multiply your stake by the odds.
 For example, a £10 stake at odds of 3.50 gives £35 back.
 Note that £35 includes your initial £10 stake, making a £25 profit.
 You can learn more about decimal odds in my ‘Betting Odds Explained‘ guide.

 Betting exchanges use decimal odds by default, but most bookmakers display traditional fractional odds.
 You can usually switch to decimal odds via the top of the page, the sidebar, or your account settings.

 Now you have your accounts set up, you can claim your offer!
 The bet you’ll place to qualify for your free bet is commonly known as your ‘qualifying bet’.

-The key terms of your Coral welcome offer state that you can place your qualifying bet on any sport, but you must place it at odds of 1.50 (1/2) or greater.
+The key terms of your Coral welcome offer state that you must deposit a minimum of £5.
+You can place your qualifying bet on any sport, but you must place it at odds of 1.50 (1/2) or greater.
 It’s also worth noting that the promotion is not available to new customers depositing funds with Prepaid Cards, Moneybookers, Apple Pay, PayPal, Paysafe, Neteller or Skrill.
 I recommend always depositing via a debit card.

 It’s important to check the terms of each offer for any specific requirements.
 Every offer I post includes the key requirements you need to meet.

 Place your bets on popular events that regular people will be betting on.
 Doing so will make it easier for you to match your bets.
 Football matches are usually the best option.